At the end of The Sopranos, Paulie Gualtieri is one of the few surviving members of Tony’s original crew.

 At the end of Season Five, Larry is awaiting a retrial for racketeering and fraud.
 These are charges that can result in a lengthy prison sentence.

-Therefore, it is likely that Barese started to cooperate with the FBI in order to gain some leniency.
+Therefore, it is likely that Barese cooperated with the FBI in order to gain some leniency.

 Depending on his deal, the charges against him were either dropped or he received a reduced sentence.